willkg/pip-stale/README.rst

 Most other libraries I looked at had one or more of the following issues:

-* ``pip list --outdated`` is great, but only works with a venv and doesn't work well if you're using Django LTS and don't want the latest version.
+* ``pip list --outdated`` is great, but only works with dependencies in the environment and doesn't work well when you need to stay on a specific major/minor version that isn't the latest; for example Django LTS.
 * ``pip-outdated.py``
   (`link <https://www.peterbe.com/plog/pip-outdated.py-with-interactive-upgrade>`__)
-  is great, but also doesn't work well when you need to stay on a major version that isn't the latest
+  is great, but also doesn't work well when you need to stick to a major version that isn't the latest
-* ``piprot`` (`link <https://pypi.org/project/piprot/>`__) is abandoned and doesn't work when you need to stick to a major version that isn't the latest
+* ``piprot`` (`link <https://pypi.org/project/piprot/>`__) is abandoned and doesn't work anymore